AaronGazzola/ApexApps.Dev_V1/README.md

-# Apex Apps - The Pinnacle of Web App Excellence
+# Apex Apps - Web App Excellence

 ## About

-ApexApps.dev is the portfolio website for Apex Apps development by Aaron Gazzola.
+ApexApps.dev is the portfolio website for Apex Apps - Web Application Development by Aaron Gazzola.

 ---